Virginia to Vegas

-Beginnings
+Early life and education

-Although Derik John Baker was born in the United States, he was raised in Guelph and Toronto, Ontario, where he attended high school at Guelph Collegiate Vocational Institute.
-After high school, Derik attended Sheridan College for studies in Travel and Tourism.
+Although Derik John Baker was born in the Richmond, Virginia, United States, he was raised in Guelph and Toronto, in Ontario, Canada, as well as Charleston in West Virginia, United States.

+He attended high school at Guelph Collegiate Vocational Institute and Bishop Macdonell Catholic High School.
+After high school, Derik attended Sheridan College for studies in travel and tourism.

 Career

 2013–2014: Career beginnings and Vol. I

 Virginia To Vegas was signed to an independent full service 100% Canadian music company Wax Records in July 2013, after label executive, Jamie Appleby, discovered him on YouTube.
 The first single "We Are Stars" was released on January 7, 2014, and entered the Canadian Singles Top 100 chart at 94 on week 5, February 1, 2014, peaked at 14 and stayed for one week.
 On November 10, 2014, Virginia to Vegas released his debut EP Vol. I, which includes his Platinum-certified debut single "We Are Stars".

 2015–2016: Utopian

 Virginia to Vegas released a new single, "Our Story", on May 4, 2015.
 On September 2, 2016, he released a new single, "Lights Out", which samples Rockwell's 1984 single, "Somebody's Watching Me".
 That fall, he announced that his debut studio album would be released by the end of 2016.
 Utopian was released on December 2, 2016 and features all four of his singles released through that date.
 This was when he first got signed to a U.S record company of Ultra Records.